 From tulips to chrysanthemums, our series “The Language of Flowers” explores everything from flower care tips to flower symbolism and meaning.
 Keep reading for some fascinating tulip facts!

 The name “tulip” is derived from the Persian word delband, meaning “turban.”
 There are two possible stories as to the origin.
-The first asserts that that word comes from the actual shape of the tulip flower, which is reminiscent of a turban.
+The first asserts that the word comes from the actual shape of the tulip flower, which is reminiscent of a turban.
 The second story speculates that it was popular to wear this flower in one’s turban, which led to a translation error by historians.

-Here are some other fascinating tulip facts.
+Here are 10 more fascinating tulip facts.

-Tulips are native to Central Asia
+1. Tulips are native to Central Asia

 Tulips are wildflowers native to central Asia in the Tien Shan Mountains near the Russian-Chinese border.
-They spread west and were cultivated in the Ottoman Empire (modern-day Turkey) by 1000 A.D. when the sultans introduced huge beds of tulips to parks and palace gardens.
+They spread west and were cultivated in the Ottoman Empire (modern-day Turkey) by 1000 A.D., when the sultans introduced huge beds of tulips to parks and palace gardens.

-The tulip industry got its start in Holland
+2. The tulip industry got its start in Holland

 In the 1500s, Carolus Clusius, a botanist at the University of Leiden in the Netherlands, received some tulip bulbs from the ambassador to the sultan.
 Clusius grew the plants in his private collection, but he would not share his bulbs or sell them.
 As a result, the gardens were repeatedly raided and the bulbs sold.
 Holland’s tulip industry was born.

-Tulip Mania is one of the most famous market crashes of all time
+3. Tulip Mania is one of the most famous market crashes of all time

-Holland is still the largest producer of tulips
+4. Holland is still the largest producer of tulips

 Tulip Mania ended in 1637, but the fascination with tulips was deeply rooted and grew into a huge commercial enterprise.
 Today, Holland is the largest producer of tulips worldwide, exporting about 3 billion bulbs per year.

-Striped tulips were originally created from a virus
+6. Striped tulips were originally created from a virus

 Tulips come in many solid colors, but there are striped ones, too.
 These unusual tulips were greatly prized and sold for a high price since the 1600s, but in 1931, scientists discovered that the coloring was caused by a virus spread by aphids (sap-sucking insects).
 Today, this coloring is reproduced artificially.
 The virus is still used to alter the DNA, but it’s done without aphids.

-Tulips inspired many forms of art
+7. Tulips inspired many forms of art

 Islamic art has featured tulips since the time of the sultans.
 Elsewhere, German painter Jacob Marrel created a book of paintings to market the different tulip varieties.
 His work inspired designs on textiles and furniture.
-The flowers were also seen in still life paintings of the Dutch Old Masters during the 1600s.
+The flowers were also seen in still-life paintings of the Dutch Old Masters during the 1600s.
 In the mid-1800s, tulips were a favorite subject in the Arts and Crafts movement, and Tiffany tulip lamps were produced in the late 1800s.

 The word “tulip” comes from the graceful shape of the flower and the bulb that inspired the word “tülbend,” a Turkish pronunciation of the Persian word “dulband,” which means turban.

-Keukenhof is the largest tulip garden in the world
+9. Keukenhof is the largest tulip garden in the world

 Keukenhof in Holland is one of the largest gardens in the world.
-It’s home to the largest tulip garden where over 7 million tulips bloom in April and May.
+It’s home to the largest tulip garden, where over 7 million tulips bloom in April and May.

-There are over 3,500 varieties of tulips
+10. There are thousands of varieties of tulips

-Single Early: short tulips with large, round flowers
+Single early: Short tulips with large, round flowers

-Double Early: double-flowered and larger than the single early group
+Double early: Double-flowered and larger than the single early group

-Triumph: sturdy, mid-season tulips of varying shapes
+Triumph: Sturdy, mid-season tulips of varying shapes

-Darwin Hybrid: large-flowered tulips on tall stems
+Darwin hybrid: Large-flowered tulips on tall stems

-Single Late Group: small, rounded flowers on stiff stems
+Single late group: Small, rounded flowers on stiff stems

-Lily-flowered: mid-season, tall-stemmed, graceful flowers that flare outward
+Lily-flowered: Mid-season, tall-stemmed, graceful flowers that flare outward

 Fringed: petals with fringed edges that are mid- to late-flowering

-Viridiflora: late-blooming, green flowers
+Viridiflora: Late-blooming, green flowers

-Parrot: late-flowering tulips with interesting, distorted petals
+Parrot: Late-flowering tulips with interesting, distorted petals

-Double Late: tall, with rounded, late-blooming flowers
+Double late: Tall, with rounded, late-blooming flowers

-Kaufmanninana: early flowering tulips that open flat
+Kaufmanninana: Early flowering tulips that open flat

-Fosteriana: early flowering tulips with large flowers
+Fosteriana: Early flowering tulips with large flowers

-Greigii: early flowering tulips with large striped flowers on short stems
+Greigii: Early flowering tulips with large striped flowers on short stems

-Miscellaneous: varieties that don’t fit into the other groups
+Miscellaneous: Varieties that don’t fit into the other groups

-Plant your tulips in the fall before the ground freezes.
+Plant your tulips in the fall, before the ground freezes.
 They do best in the sun or partial shade with fertile, neutral pH soil.
 Bulbs will rot if the soil is too soggy, so make sure the soil drains well.
 Dig a hole about three times the depth of the size of the bulb.
-Smaller bulbs can be planted 4” down, but larger ones should be planted 6” to 8” down and 4” to 5” apart.
+Smaller bulbs can be planted 4″ down, but larger ones should be planted 6” to 8” down and 4” to 5” apart.
 Set the bulb in with the point up.
 Backfill the hole, pat it down, and water.

-- Tulips are the national flower of both Iran and Turkey
+- Tulips are the national flower of both Iran and Turkey.

 - Tulips continue to grow after they’ve been cut.